Singkil people

-Singkil people are an ethnic group of people found in Aceh Singkil Regency and Subulussalam, Aceh province, Indonesia.
+The Singkil people are a sub-group of the Batak people found in Aceh Singkil Regency and Subulussalam, as well as in the Trumon districts of neighbouring South Aceh Regency, all part of the province of Aceh, Indonesia.
+Sometimes the Singkil people are misunderstood as being Boang people, a sub-group of the Pakpak people, especially because of their shared religion of Islam and because they live side by side.

-Their closest linguistic relations are the Pakpak people, but the customs and culture of the Singkil people are very different from the Pakpak people.
-This is because of the Singkil people practices Islam, whereas the majority of the Pakpak people practices Christianity.
+Their closest linguistic relationship is with the Pakpak people, but the customs and culture of the Singkil people are very different from those of the Pakpak people.
+This is because majority of the Singkil people practices Islam, whereas the majority of the Pakpak people practices Christianity.
 Apart from that the Singkil people have intermarried with the neighbouring ethnic group of people like Acehnese people and Minangkabau people.

 Language

-Singkil language is widely spoken in Aceh Singkil Regency, Subulussalam and part of Southeast Aceh Regency.
-The Singkil language is very similar to Pakpak language of North Sumatra.
-However, the Singkil language have its own uniqueness whereby the alphabet "R" is pronounce as "kh".
-For example, the word "appearance" in Bahasa Indonesia is Rupa, while in Singkil language it is Khupa.
+The Singkil language is one of the Northern Batak languages widely spoken in Aceh Singkil Regency, Subulussalam City, and part of Southeast Aceh Regency, all within the province of Aceh, Indonesia.
+The Singkil language is very similar to the Pakpak language of neighbouring the province of North Sumatra.
+However, the Singkil language has its own uniqueness whereby the alphabet ⟨r⟩ is pronounce as ⟨kh⟩.
+For example, the word 'appearance' in Indonesian language is rupa, while in the Singkil language it is khupa.

 Culture

 The culture of the Singkil people itself has been greatly influenced by Islamic traditions.
 Although they may belong to the same clusters of parent-ethnic, the culture of the Pakpak people is vastly different from the Singkil people.
 This is because the Singkil people are mostly Muslims, while majority of the Pakpak people are Christians.
 Apart from that, mix marriages among the Singkil people with other foreign ethnics such as Acehnese people and Minangkabau people occurs more frequently.